+Tardies #1-#3: The teacher will mark the student tardy for the class.

+Tardy #4: Student and parent(s) will receive a detention warning via email.
+Tardy #5:

-- First three tardies: A teacher or staff member will speak with the student to remind them of the importance of being on time. - Tardy #4: An email will be sent to the parent(s) notifying them of the 4th tardy. - Grades 6-12: The student will be scheduled for a lunch time service project or a lunch conference/silent lunch. - A Junior or Senior student who is late for class after lunch more than four times in a quarter will lose off-campus privileges for the remainder of the quarter.
+- Parents and students will receive an email notifying them of the Tardy Violation. - A lunch time detention or service project will be scheduled for students in Grades 6-12.

+NOTE: A Junior or Senior student who is late for class after lunch more than four times in a quarter may lose off-campus privileges for the remainder of the quarter.